vorth/j4ts/README.md

 ## Contributions

 J4TS is meant to serve the public interest and be as open as possible.
 So anyone is more than welcome to contribute as long as it does not deviate J4TS from its initial goals stated above.
+When you meet a class or a method that is not supported, please feel free to contribute under the terms of the license.

 ## How to use